 3.During operation, pay attention to and regularly examine the loose screw bolts, particularly those that secure the vibratory motor.

 If there are any screw bolts found loose, screw them in time.

 When screwing the bolts, see to it that the flange of the motor is parallel to the flange of the screw vessel.

 If not, the two flanges cannot be screwed evenly and the bolts would run loose easily.

 This could lead to loud noises, bolt cutting, or perhaps serious accident of damage to the screw vessel and the motor.

 4.Lubricant with an industry or manufacturer-specified quality or composition must be used to ensure the smooth running of moving parts in the machine.

 13. How can a vibratory dryer machine be appropriately operated and used?

-First, the wet workpiece, media is loaded into the processing chamber of the machine.
+First, the wet workpiece and media are loaded into the processing chamber of the machine.

-Second, the operator adjusts the controls on the control panel, including stuff such as temperature, motor speed.
+Second, the operator adjusts the controls on the control panel, including stuff such as temperature and motor speed.